 Kathmandu the Capital of Nepal

-The Stupa is a symbol of enlightenment but very particular, because each different shape represents one of the five elements, earth, water, fire, air, and sphere, which are also the attributes of the five Buddha.
-Brought together, their unity reflects in abstract fashion the structure of the universe itself.
+Like Bhaktapur, it lies on the old trade route to Tibet and is a UNESCO World Heritage Site.
+The stupa itself is a symbol of enlightenment but at Boudhanath the symbolism is particularly clear.
+Each different shape represents one of the five elements, earth, water, fire, air, and sphere, which are also the attributes of the five Buddhas.

 Chitwan National Park